ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

 # Run the Application and Get Pushy
 Run your application again.
 Once you see the ambient light messages being sent, push the button a few times.
 You should see LED state message go by as well (and hear an annoying sound from the buzzer).

+## Monitor the Messages Being Received by Azure IoT Hub
+Using the Device Explorer utility for Windows you installed in the [previous lab](../setup-azure-iot-hub/), you can monitor the messages being received in Azure IoT Hub.

+1. Open the __Data__ tab.
+2. Select the device from the drop-down list.
+3. Click __Monitor__ to begin monitoring messages as they come into your Azure IoT Hub.

 # Conclusion &amp; Next Steps
 Congratulations!
 In this lab, you updated the __Thingy__ application to send messages to Azure IoT Hub.
 The core concepts you've learned are: